 The Parish Council

 Westbourne Parish Council works to serve the local community to make the Parish of Westbourne a better place for its residents.
-Councillors work as volunteers to represent the views of the Parish and aim to make a difference by influencing local decisions that benefit Westbourne.
+Councillors are elected to represent the views of the Parish and aim to make a difference by influencing local decisions that benefit Westbourne.

 Local decision making